-Melle and I bought our first house about a year and a half ago.
+Melle and I bought our first house about two years ago.
 We spent the previous five years together working and travelling around the world.
 Now that we are here and have our own space, we'd like to welcome people to come to our little patch of paradise.

 Here's a little introduction:

 Melle is Dutch, so he is pretty good with languages (German, Spanish, English and a little of French and Italian).
-When he is not working he is often found playing the guitar, reading or helping me in the garden.
+When he is not fixing up the house, he can be found reading, training the dog or helping me in the garden.

 I (Rebecca) am English and I'm trying very hard to learn a different language: currently studying Dutch and I can understand some German.

-When I'm not working or studying, 9 times out of 10 I'll be working away in the garden.
+When I'm not studying, 9 times out of 10 I'll be working away in our front garden, back garden or allotment garden.

 We don't have a television, but do have good internet connection.
 We like to play board games, watch documentaries and spend plenty of time outside (walking or relaxing in the sun).
 We try our best to live life creating as little waste as possible, but we are far from perfect and still learning.

-The latest addition to the family is a little cute puppy called Luna.
-Just as the moon, she has an enormous impact on our life :) It's a 6 month old Bearded Collie.
+We have a cute puppy called Luna.
+Just as the moon, she has an enormous impact on our life :) It's a one year old Bearded Collie.
 She is always happy, energetic and very social!

 Our house is a completely normal terrace house, on the edge of a completely normal neighbourhood.
 From our living room we look out to the dunes and see wild cattle grazing.
 Within two minutes on a bicycle we are at the beach.
 It's a great spot for going on walks either through the dunes, where you can see more wild cattle and horses, along the beach or through the woods.

-We inherited a pond in the back garden which, at the moment, holds a handful of frogs and a dozen fish; we now consider them our first pets :) Hopefully many more to come, such as dogs and chickens.
+We inherited a pond in the back garden which, at the moment, holds a whole heap of frogs and a dozen fish; we now consider them our pets :)

 Living in Den Helder means the Island of Texel is only a 20 minute boat ride away.
 Den Helder is a small town but has everything you could possibly need (train stations, markets, supermarkets, cinema, sports centres, libraries, hospital, chemists, shops, pubs and coffee shops).
 We have bikes for you to use during your stay with us, we don't own a car- we really don't need one here.